openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Server Metadata

 The server metadata [@!OpenID.Discovery] is extended to allow the RP to obtain information about the verifiable credentials an OP supports.
 This extension uses [@DIF.CredentialManifest].

-Credential Manifest contains information about which type of VCs the Issuer can issue, and, optionally, what kind of input the Issuer requires from the Client in the request to issue that credential.
-This allows for a static approach of presenting input credentials to the Issuer as defined in (#present_input_credentials).

 This specification defines the following new Server Metadata parameter for this purpose: